marufMunshi/mover-list/README.md

 ## Deployment

-This project is built with [Netlify](https://www.netlify.com/).
+This project is deployed with [Netlify](https://www.netlify.com/).
 It is server side rendered.
 Follow this [bolg post](https://www.netlify.com/blog/2020/11/30/how-to-deploy-next.js-sites-to-netlify/) for how to deploy Next.js project to netlify.

 ## Built With